fhsu-csci441-teamb/RepsNRecord/README4.txt

 Authors: Amanda Lyons, Simranjit Sandhu, Honesty Beaton, Caleb Miller
 Date: October 2025 - December 2025

+APPLICATION STRUCTURE:
+Amanda Lyons created the initial Next.js application skeleton with navigation and all page structures.
+Team members then added functionality and tests.

 This guide covers ALL unit tests for the entire RepsNRecord application.

 ===========================================